-The A-B Tech Small Business Center provides a variety of services to both start-up and existing businesses and is a great resource for students.
-Located at A-B Tech Enka, the mission of the Small Business Center is to offer high quality programming which is readily assessable; this is accomplished by providing a variety of free seminars on small business topics as well as free confidential counseling.
-Small Business Center staff are also available to speak to classes, clubs and meet students at the Asheville campus.
-For more information, please contact Jill Sparks at jillmsparks@abtech.edu or 828.398.7949.
+The A-B Tech Small Business Center (SBC) provides a variety of free services to both start-up and existing businesses and is a great resource for students.
+Located at A-B Tech Enka, the mission of the SBC is to offer high quality programming which is readily accessible; this is accomplished by providing a variety of free seminars on small business topics as well as free confidential counseling.
+SBC staff are also available to speak to classes, clubs and meet students at the Asheville campus.
+For more information, please contact Jill Sparks at jillmsparks@abtech.edu or 828-398-7949.